|Preston's pride - BAE Systems at Preston Guild|

 Lancashire is no stranger to experiments in economic planning and innovation.
 In much the same way, Lancashire County Council in the 80s was hailed as the cradle of New Labour.
-Under leader Louise Ellman in 1983 the council created Lancashire Enterprises, who's chief executive was urban regeneration visionary David Taylor (no relation).
-It was the very model of a pump priming activist state, much of the thinking leading to the strcuture of the regional development agencies under Blair and Taylor's friend John Prescott.
-The longer term corporate legacy was a utilities support business Enterprise PLC, now part of Amey PLC, in turn the UK subsidiary of Ferrovial.
+Under leader Louise Ellman in 1983, the council created Lancashire Enterprises, whose chief executive was urban regeneration visionary David Taylor (no relation).
+It was the very model of a pump-priming activist state, much of the thinking leading to the structure of the regional development agencies under Blair and Taylor's friend John Prescott.
+The longer-term corporate legacy was a utilities support business Enterprise PLC, now part of Amey PLC, in turn, the UK subsidiary of Ferrovial.
 But it also spawned Enterprise Ventures, now part of Mercia Technologies, an active venture capital investor in growth businesses in the North, the Midlands and Scotland.

-Much of the work on the Preston example, has been done by Neil McInroy from the Centre for Local Economic Strategies.
-As this from the Guardian explains, more of the £1bn plus public sector budgets were spent locally.
+Much of the work on the Preston example, has been done by Neil McInroy from the Centre for Local Economic Strategies, who has commented in the media that more of the £1bn plus public sector budgets are now spent locally.

 And then the other question, but where are the businesses?

 This is a blog, not a Masters thesis, or even an article worthy of the Economist, so I'll restrict my criticism to the new economic orthodoxy to one single baseline point.
 Where are the businesses?
-My starting point is that wealth is created in a business by someone having an idea, spotting an opportunity, selling that service or those value added goods for a surplus and growing that enterprise, employing people, their families spend that money locally, pay their taxes, replicate that across the entire economy and that's what makes the world go round.
-Larger existing businesses are enticed to stay, to relocate, and a careful co-ordination of their presence almost certainly contributes the conditions for even more people to take risks, build another business, that in turn makes that place even wealthier.
-The fewer people want to do that, or do it well, then that place gets poorer.
+My starting point is that wealth is created in a business by someone having an idea, spotting an opportunity, selling that service or those value-added goods for a surplus and growing that enterprise, employing people, their families spend that money locally, pay their taxes, replicate that across the entire economy and that's what makes the world go round.
+Larger existing businesses are enticed to stay, to relocate, and careful coordination of their presence almost certainly contributes to the conditions for even more people to take risks, build another business, which in turn makes that place even wealthier.
+The fewer people want to do that or do it well, then that place gets poorer.

 It brought to mind something Peter Mandelson said as long ago as 2013, that all too frequently ambitious industrial strategies are little more than 'pea-shooter' initiatives; haphazard and ineffective programmes too small to make any kind of difference.

 And in this context, are we facing something similar?
-And what does "democratise" the economy mean, other than letting committees of part time councillors decide where to spend money?
-Spending more state money locally isn't a new economic, it's arguably a good thing to do, but it isn't a paradigm shift it's been cracked up to be.
+And what does "democratise" the economy mean, other than letting committees of part-time councillors decide where to spend money?
+Spending more state money locally isn't a new economic strategy, it's arguably a good thing to do, but it isn't a paradigm shift it's been cracked up to be.

-How we solve a problem like the northern towns and smaller cities hasn't been taken seriously enough for decades.
+How we solve a problem like the northern towns and smaller cities haven't been taken seriously enough for decades.
 But we start from where we are, not where we'd like to be.